Observational Evidence of Evolving Dark Matter Profiles at $z\leq 1$: Testing mass modeling approach

-For the mass modelling of synthetic co-added RCs, we use the same technique as applied on observed co-added RCs, and described in Section~\ref{sec:technique}.
-We examine the parameter space ($\vec{\theta}$) using the MCMC sampler.
-In fitting process we keep Gaussian prior for $R_D$ and $M_D$ with a 65\% spread around the central values ($\tilde{M}_D, \ \tilde{R}_D,$).
-The rest of the $\vec{\theta}$- space keep flat prior, ranges are given in the Table~\ref{tab:params}.
-The gas mass (atomic and molecular) depends on the scaling relations \citep{Tacconi2018, Lagos2011} and derived in each MCMC run using the running value of the stellar mass, the fixed SFR, and $z=0.85$.
+For the mass modeling of synthetic coadded RCs, we used the same technique as applied on observed coadded RCs, and described in Section~\ref{sec:technique}.
+We examined the parameter space ($\vec{\theta}$) using the MCMC sampler.
+In the fitting process, we kept the Gaussian prior in the log scale for $R_D$ and $M_D$ with a 0.25 dex dispersion around their central values.
+For the rest of the parameters ($\vec{\theta}$), we used the flat prior in the log scale with ranges given in Table~\ref{tab:params}.
+The gas mass (atomic and molecular) depends on the scaling relations \citep{Tacconi2018, Lagos2011} and it was derived in each MCMC run using the running value of the stellar mass, the fixed SFR, and $z=0.85$.
 That is, the best-fit gas mass depends on the best-fit stellar mass, SFR, and $z$.
-The lengths of the gaseous discs are fixed.

-\textbf{Results:} In Figure~\ref{fig:SynCRCs} lower panel, we show an example of synthetic individual and co-added RCs for bin number five (bin\_5) in case of Burkert and NFW halo profiles, left and right, respectively.
-These synthetic RCs are shown in comparison with observed co-added RCs (upper panel) of same velocity bin.
-Required information related to each co-added RC is printed in the title of each RC plot.
-We allow the mass modelling of this (and other 15) RCs using the aforementioned procedure.
-In Figure~\ref{fig:PSynCRCs}, we show the posterior of bin\_5, as one can notice, our mass modelling is capable of retrieving the true $\vec{\theta}$-space within $1\sigma$ uncertainty.
-Therefore, we conclude that-- our mass modelling approach has proven robust to disentangle the various components of RCs.
+The scale lengths of the gaseous disks ($R_{H2}$ and $ R_{HI}$) are fixed. \\ \\ {\bf Results:} In the lower panel of Figure~\ref{fig:SynCRCs}, we show an example of synthetic individual and coadded RCs for bin number five (bin\_5) in the case of Burkert and NFW halo profiles, which are on the left and right, respectively.
+These synthetic RCs are shown in comparison with ther observed coadded RCs (upper panel) of the same velocity bin.
+The binned values (i.e., the true values) corresponding to each coadded RC are given in the title of each RC plot.
+We allowed mass modeling of these RCs using the aforementioned procedure.
+In Figure~\ref{fig:PSynCRCs}, we show the posterior of bin\_5; as one can notice, our mass modeling is capable of retrieving the true $\vec{\theta}$ space within a $1\sigma$ uncertainty.
+For all velocity bins tested (but not shown here), similarly good results were found.
+Therefore, we conclude that our mass modeling approach has proven robust to disentangle the various components of RCs.